-- records [int] Number of allele id objects - allele_ids [array] List containing allele id objects for each locus in the specified scheme that has been designated.
+- records [integer] Number of allele id objects - allele_ids [array] List containing allele id objects for each locus in the specified scheme that has been designated.
 Each allele_id object contains a key which is the name of the locus with a value that may be either a string, integer or array of strings or integers (required where there are multiple designations for a locus).
-The data type depends on the allele_id_format set for the specific locus.
+The data type depends on the allele id format set for the specific locus.

-17.3.28 GET /db/{database}/isolates/{isolate_id}/contigs - Retrieve list of contigs
+17.3.29 GET /db/{database}/isolates/{isolate_id}/contigs - Retrieve list of contigs